 - Family-based program.
-Mayo Clinic's family-based therapy program for children and teenagers with eating disorders is one of the few family-based programs in the United States.
+Mayo Clinic provides a family-based therapy program for children and teenagers with eating disorders.
 Parents and family members become an important part of the treatment team and learn ways to help the child recover.
-Children typically go home right after hospitalization, rather than to a day hospital or other intensive outpatient program.

 - Care tailored to your needs.
-A psychologist serves as your individual care consultant throughout the entire program, both inpatient and outpatient.
-The small program size means you and your family will receive the time and attention you need.
+A psychologist serves as your individual care consultant throughout the entire program, personalizing treatment based on your needs.

 - Successful outcomes.
 In general, children and teenagers treated with family-based therapy for anorexia and bulimia have higher recovery rates than those treated with other approaches.